Prabhu Solomon: Mynaa and resulting success: 2010-present

-In 2016, Thodari, with good performances and an interesting screenplay with plenty of fun moments make Solomon's a decent attempt.
+In 2016, Solomon released Thodari, starring Dhanush.
+Good performances and an interesting screenplay with plenty of fun moments made Solomon's a decent attempt.
 Solomon produced the film Rubaai (2017) under the banner God Pictures.
 The film was titled as Faisal.
 After they had wrapped up the first schedule, the film had the title change.
-5 years after the 2016 flick Thodari starring Dhanush, Solomon is back with Kaadan (2021), a film set in a territory familiar to him - revolving around elephants and protecting forests.
+In 2021, Solomon directed Kaadan, a film set in a territory familiar to him - revolving around elephants and protecting forests.
 According to Indiaglitz, Kaadan, for a Tamil film, presents North Indian police officers and has a lot of North sensibilities which make audience feel an instant disconnect as well.
-All said, Prabu Solomon's Kaadan has set its intention right and is a noteworthy venture for its important social message.
-He is next directing a film, titled Sembi for Trident Arts productions.
+All said, Prabhu Solomon's Kaadan has set its intention right and is a noteworthy venture for its important social message, but the film received mixed reviews.
+His 2022 film Sembi, produced by Trident Arts productions, on the other hand, received highly positive reviews.
 Touted to be an intense social drama, set against the backdrop for Kodaikanal, Ashwin Kumar Lakshmikanthan plays the lead in the film alongside actors Kovai Sarala and Thambi Ramaiah.